lf-edge/ekuiper/docs/en_US/plugins/functions/tensorflow_lite_tutorial.md

 ### Define the rule

-Define the rule by Kuiper rest API.
+Define the rule by eKuiper rest API.
 We will create a rule named ruleTf.
 We just read the images from tfdemo stream and run the custom function *labelImage* against it.
 The result will be the label of the image recognized by the AI.

 ```shell
 POST http://{{host}}/rules